okfn/opendefinition/source/open-definition-dev.markdown

 that there are no unnecessary technological obstacles to the performance of the licensed rights.
-Specifically, data should be machine-readable, available in bulk and provided in an open data format (i.e., one whose specification is publicly and freely available and which places no restrictions monetary or otherwise upon its use) or, at the very least, can be processed with at least one free/open source software tool.
+Specifically, data should be machine-readable, available in bulk and provided in an open data format (i.e., one whose specification is publicly and freely available and which places no restrictions, monetary or otherwise, upon its use) or, at the very least, can be processed with at least one free/open source software tool.